 Manufacture Your Day by KNOWING WHAT TO DO WHEN

-Awareness can become a game-changer when you want to become better at regulating your emotional state and the stress level of the people around you:
+Awareness can become a game changer when you want to become a better at regulating your emotional state and the stress level of the people around you:

-- Respect the other person’s model of the world/everyone is on their own island (their beliefs, upbringing, values, and experiences are different than yours) – just be curious instead of furious and start to build bridges.
+- Respect the other person’s model of the world/everyone is on his/her own island (beliefs, upbringing, values, experiences are different than yours) – just be curious instead of furious and start to build bridges.

 - If you label people, you limit them – try to find the good in the person.
 You will find what you’re looking for.